 LLS's TAP team reviews all organizations that make an inquiry but will only invite those deemed to meet diligence criteria to complete a proposal template and be considered for TAP funding.

-To submit an inquiry for initial non-confidential review, contact Dr. Jun Xu, Executive Director, Therapy Acceleration Program®, The Leukemia & Lymphoma Society, 3 International Drive, Suite 200, Rye Brook, NY 10573; email@example.com.
+Send a completed inquiry form and non-confidential presentation to Dr. Blaine Robinson, Executive Director, Therapy Acceleration Program®, The Leukemia & Lymphoma Society, 3 International Drive, Suite 200, Rye Brook, NY 10573; firstname.lastname@example.org.